tdownie0/music-theor-ease/topics/Fundamentals/ch1.md

 character)?
 Here, `const` tells the program that the variable will not change, so it is constant.
 The `int` part is telling the computer to store the data it is being sent as a type of value the computer recognizes (in this case, `int` stands for integer).
 Lastly, the `;` is important.
 It is very similar to the way a period works in English.
-When the computer sees this, it knows that it was a complete piece of knowledge, and can be ready for anything else.
+When the computer sees this, it knows that it read a complete piece of logic, and can be ready for any following logic to be read in separately as well.

 The code snippet you see above would be from the C language.
 It is one of the older languages in programming, and really inspired all modern languages there after.
 It was a portable language at a time